 The Certified Identity Protection Advisor® (CIPA) designation is the leading identity theft risk management certification and a registered trademark of Identity Management Institute® (IMI).
 The CIPA® program is an international certification which is designed for professionals who educate, guide, and support businesses and consumers with their identity theft prevention, detection, investigation and resolution solutions.

-Individuals who become Certified Identity Protection Advisor ™ (CIPA) professionals demonstrate unique knowledge and skill set for solving one of today’s increasing and challenging issues facing consumers and businesses.
-The CIPA program was specifically designed to educate and certify professionals in the consumer identity theft protection field.
+Individuals who become Certified Identity Protection Advisor professionals demonstrate possessing unique knowledge and skills for solving one of today’s increasing and challenging issues facing businesses and consumers.

-Professionals who help manage identity theft risks through their services and products should consider the CIPA designation.
-Specifically, individuals who might benefit from the CIPA designation include employees of financial services, insurance, health care, banking, social media and identity protection companies as well as organizations such as various government agencies and credit bureaus.
+Professionals who help consumers and businesses manage identity theft risks with their services and products should consider the CIPA training course and designation.
+Specifically, individuals who might benefit from the CIPA designation include employees of financial services, insurance, health care, social media and identity protection companies as well as organizations such as various government agencies and credit bureaus.

-Students entering the workforce and professionals who provide other services to consumers can also benefit by becoming a CIPA as they will offer additional value to their customers, ensure their client information is protected, and gain competitive edge within their respective professional fields.
+Students entering the workforce and professionals who provide services with inherent identity theft risks can also benefit by becoming a CIPA to gain competitive edge within their respective professional fields.
 Such professionals include tax preparers, office organizers, accountants, attorneys, notaries, credit and debt counselors, fraud investigators, law enforcement members, and anyone who can help prevent, detect, investigate and resolve identity theft cases.

 - Rights & Obligations

 - Relationship Management

 To learn more about the CIPA Critical Risk Domains, please download the CIPA program overview document.

 About the Exam